devtobi/cv/README.md

 To get started using this repository, you need to edit the `.json` files inside the `data` directory for your own CV.

 **Tip**: Each file represents the data for generation a CV in a specific language.
 You can create as many `.json` files as you want.
-The build tools will automatically handle those.
+The build tools will automatically handle them.
 Keep in mind that the filename is used as a path inside the generated assets for web deployment.

 **Example**: `es.json` will generate a file `index.html` under the `es` directory and thus be served under `/es/index.html`.